 Typical course load1 or 2 classes each semester

 Earn a dual master’s degree

 With this program, you can concurrently earn a master of public affairs.

 The programs have separate applications and require a minimum of 12 hours of shared 8000-level or above graduate credit.
 Learn more about the academic process for dual master’s degree students at the Mizzou Graduate School website.

 The University of Missouri is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.
-The College of Education is a member of the Teacher Education Accreditation Council.
+The College of Education and Human Development is a member of the Teacher Education Accreditation Council.
 The library and information science master’s program is accredited by the American Library Association.